 Allows plants to propagate through vegetative reproduction (e.g., potato tubers, strawberry runners).

 Meiosis is a reproductive cell division that takes place in germ cells (sperm and egg cells) by halving the number of chromosomes.
 It produces a haploid (n) gamete from a diploid (2n) parent cell.
-This way, when a fertilization process happens, the zygote resulting from it re-establishes a diploid number, thus ensuring stability in species' chromosomes.
+This way, when a fertilisation process happens, the zygote resulting from it re-establishes a diploid number, thus ensuring stability in the species' chromosomes.

 Meiosis consists of two successive divisions:

-The stages of meiosis I includes
+The stages of meiosis I include

 Prophase I: